 • Empower them to press pause on certain tasks rather than cut into their break time

-9. Ignore Employee Potential
+9. Overlook Employee Potential

 Are you neglecting your employees?
 This seems like a wild question, but employers can miss the potential in their staff.